vinniefalco/LuaBridge/README.md

 	s.class_...
 		.static_method("method3", &MyClass::method3)

-Luabridge also supports properties, which allow class data members to be read and written from Lua as if they were variables.
+LuaBridge also supports properties, which allow class data members to be read and written from Lua as if they were variables.
 Properties work much like variables do, and the syntax for registering them is as follows: